 Ecommerce Website Costs

 E-commerce websites generally incur higher costs due to the additional functionalities required, such as payment processing and product catalogues.
+Ecommerce platforms are commonly used to build an online store, as they often include ecommerce functionality that allows businesses to sell products, accept online payments, and customise domains and features within a flexible, often cost-effective framework.
+E-commerce websites require additional features such as secure payments and shipping logic, which increases their cost.
 The cost range for ecommerce websites can vary significantly, typically falling between £2,300 to £16,000 per year.
 Key factors influencing these costs include the number of pages, setup time, and mobile compatibility.

 Higher SSL security certificates, which are essential for secure transactions, can range from £100 to £500 per year.
 Additionally, ecommerce sites often require functionalities such as: